FlexibleSUSY/FlexibleSUSY/doc/observables/FlexibleDecay.rst

 Creating model with decays
 ++++++++++++++++++

-Whether decaysare created for a model is controled by viariable
+Whether decays are created for a given model is controled by viariable

 .. code-block:: mathematica

   FSCalculateDecays = True;

 in model's ``FlexibleSUSY.m.in`` file.

 By defaul this variable is initialized to :mathematica:`False`.
-In models distributed with FlexibleSUSY which support decays we set it explicitly to :mathematica:`True`.
+In models distributed with FlexibleSUSY which support decays we do set it explicitly to :mathematica:`True`.

 Which decays are included is controled by :mathematica:`FSDecayParticles` variable.
 By default, it's set to include CP-even and -odd neutral Higgs and charged Higgs.
 For example, in SARAH's THDM-II this is equivalen to